Is There a Cure for Alcoholism and Drug Addiction?

 Is there a cure for alcoholism and drug addiction?
 If one does not exist, is it possible that science can discover the cure for alcoholism and drug addiction?

 The term cure for alcoholism and drug addiction implies that a person suffering from the disease will not have to make changes in their lives.
-Since addiction affects every aspect of a person, body, mind, soul and spirit, it is unlikely that a cure will be discovered that does not require the person to make dramatic changes in their lives.
-While the American Society of Addiction Medicine (ASAM) has defined addiction, in part, as “a primary chronic disease of brain reward, motivation, memory and related circuitry”, anyone suffering from the disease of addiction knows it is much more than that.
+Since addiction affects every aspect of a person, body, mind, soul, and spirit, it is unlikely that a cure will be discovered that does not require the person to make dramatic changes in their lives.
+While the American Society of Addiction Medicine (ASAM) has defined addiction, in part, as “a primary chronic disease of brain reward, motivation, memory, and related circuitry”, anyone suffering from the disease of addiction knows it is much more than that.
 Addiction is a disease of the soul and the spirit.
-People suffering from soul sickness or a spiritual void typically use an addictive behavior or substance to mask pain or sooth a deep longing for something more in their lives.
-They may be bored, angry, lonely, frustrated, wounded or looking to fit in.
-Alcohol, drugs or some type of compulsive behavior initially provides relief, even a glimpse of euphoria, but that is always short lived.
-What was euphoria eventually becomes a nightmare that requires more alcohol, drugs or something to endure.
-The cycle of addictioncannot be cured by medication.
+People suffering from soul-sickness or a spiritual void typically use an addictive behavior or substance to mask pain or soothe a deep longing for something more in their lives.
+They may be bored, angry, lonely, frustrated, wounded, or looking to fit in.
+Alcohol, drugs, or some type of compulsive behavior initially provides relief, even a glimpse of euphoria, but that is always short-lived.
+What was euphoria eventually becomes a nightmare that requires more alcohol, drugs, or something to endure.
+The cycle of addiction can not be cured by medication.
 Even if the new definition of addiction by ASAM is partially correct, a simple change in brain chemistry will not cure the underlying, root cause of the disease of addiction.
 The cure for alcoholism and drug addiction can only come from internal change.
 This is often called a spiritual awakening.

-These blocks exist everywhere in our being –body, mind, soul and spirit–and not just the physical level that can be addressed with medication.
-Therefore the cure for alcoholism and drug addiction lies in a holistic approach to recovery.
+These blocks exist everywhere in our being –body, mind, soul, and spirit–and not just the physical level that can be addressed with medication.
+Therefore recovery for alcoholism and drug addiction lies in a holistic approach to recovery.
 By working holistically we are working on every aspect of ourselves at the same time.
 This is clearly the quickest and most effective path toward sustainable recovery.
-The the cure for addiction lies within each one of us.
+Recovery from addiction lies within each one of us.